fanoframework/fanoframework.github.io/working-with-session/index.md

 ```
 Code above will internally store data as JSON format, to use INI format, just replace `TJsonSessionFactory` with `TIniSessionFactory` class.

+See [Fano Session Cookie](https://github.com/fanoframework/fano-session-cookie), example web project to demonstrate how to use session that store its data in encrypted cookie.

 ## Create dispatcher instance which support session